-Keith H. Bridwell, MD, chief of service
+Keith H. Bridwell, MD

 Dr. Bridwell earned his medical degree and served a residency in orthopedic surgery at Washington University School of Medicine in St. Louis.
 In addition, he completed numerous fellowships in spine and scoliosis research at Rush-Presbyterian-St. Luke’s Hospital, the University of Illinois Hospital and Chicago Shriners Hospital.
 He has overseen Washington University School of Medicine’s Spinal Fellowship program since 1991.

 Dr. Buchowski is an Associate Professor of Orthopaedic and Neurological Surgery and Director of the Center for Spinal Tumors at Washington University in St. Louis, Missouri.
 He is a specialist in spinal tumors, metastatic spine disease, and complex reconstructive spine surgery of the cervical, thoracic and lumbar spine.
 His research interests include: clinical outcomes following surgery for spinal tumors and metastatic spine disease, clinical outcome following complex reconstructive surgery, and the role of biologics in spine surgery.